-A particular work that combines visual information with physics-based reasoning for 6D pose estimation in clutter is Mitash et al. \cite{mitash2019physics}.
+\PROBLEMFORMULATI{A similar work that combines visual information with physics-based reasoning for 6D pose estimation in clutter is \cite{mitash2019physics}.
 However, this work addresses static scenes (e.g. based on the physical stability of a pile of objects).
 Instead, our work uses physics predictions as the robot is manipulating/moving the objects.

-Other work also uses physics and combines it with contact/tactile sensing \cite{koval2013pose,zhong2022soft}, as robot-object contact forces are tightly related to the motion of the object.
-In our work, we do not assume we have contact sensing, but instead we use the more commonly available visual (camera) sensing.
+Other work also uses physics and combines it with contact/tactile sensing \cite{koval2013pose,schmidt2015depth,pfanne2018fusing,zhong2022soft}, as robot-object contact forces are tightly related to the pose and motion of the object.
+In our work, we do not assume we have contact sensing, but instead, we use the more commonly available camera sensing. }

-Wuthrich et al. \cite{wuthrich2013probabilistic} present perhaps the most similar method to our work, as the object is visually tracked while it is moved by a robot, and the method integrates vision with robot controls, similar to ours.
-However, this method assumes prehensile manipulation (i.e. object is assumed to be rigidly grasped by the robot), and therefore the object motion prediction does not require physics-based reasoning.
-Instead it is a kinematic problem, which is computationally cheaper, and usually more accurate, than physics-based predictions required during non-prehensile manipulation.

-To the best of our knowledge, there is no evaluation of a 6D object pose tracking method that combines visual feedback with robot control information during physics-based non-prehensile manipulation.
+Other vision-based object tracking systems exist, sometimes using particle filtering similar to our work \cite{pauwels2015simtrack,pauwels2014real,ge2021vipose,lu2022online}, but they either assume the object does not move \cite{choi2013rgb} (but the camera may move as in \cite{wen2020se}), or they \cite{deng2021poserbpf} assume constant velocity. \PROBLEMFORMULATI{Recent work from \cite{jongeneel2022model} proposes a method to track the pose of a box undergoing a non-smooth impact with a surface (e.g. a box tossed onto a surface) using a camera.
+The work derives and uses a specific impact model for the box-surface system.
+The main difference of our work to the above is that, in addition to visual information, we use robot control information and its physical effects.} To the best of our knowledge, this is the first work that integrates general physics-based predictions with pose estimation.